wazuh/wazuh-qa/docs/tests/integration/test_gcloud/index.md

 ## Configuration example

-To use this integration, it is necessary to add the configuration to manager.conf:
+To use this integration, it is necessary to add the configuration to the configuration file:

 ```shell script
 <gcp-pubsub>